chyanju/VisQA-release/readme.md

+(Note: The repo is customized for debugging and analysis purposes.)

 # Answering Questions about Charts and Generating Visual Explanations

 This repository includes code and data for the CHI 2020 submission **Answering Questions about Charts and Generating Visual Explanations**.